andrewdw/observable-json-storage/README.md

 <a name="module_storage.get"></a>

 ### storage.get(key) ⇒ <code>Observable.&lt;(Object\|Boolean)&gt;</code>
-If the key(.json) doesn't exist in the directory, an `false` is returned.
+If the key does not exist, `false` is returned.
-Also notice that the `.json` extension is added automatically, but it's ignored if you pass it yourself.

-Passing an extension other than `.json` will result in a file created with both extensions.
-For example, the key `foo.data` will result in a file called `foo.data.json`.

 **Kind**: static method of <code>[storage](#module_storage)</code>
 **Summary**: Read JSON data